Final Analysis Of Largest Multicenter Melanoma Vaccine Study Demonstrates Promising Results

-This is the first time we have evaluated peptide-derived melanoma vaccine results from a multicenter cooperative group trial, said John Kirkwood, M.D., principal investigator of the study, and professor of medicine at the University of Pittsburgh and director of the Melanoma Center at the University of Pittsburgh Cancer Institute (UPCI).
-While these results are preliminary, we have found evidence that the vaccine stimulates an immune response and that there is a resultant benefit for patients who receive the vaccine.
+This is the first time we have evaluated peptide-derived melanoma vaccine results from a multicenter cooperative group trial, said John Kirkwood, M.D., principal investigator of the study, professor of medicine at the University of Pittsburgh and director of the Melanoma Center at the University of Pittsburgh Cancer Institute (UPCI).
+We have found evidence that the vaccine stimulates an immune response and that it is reasonable to evaluate the correlation between disease course and immune response for patients who receive the vaccine.

 The phase II study evaluated a multiepitope CD8 T-cell vaccine comprised of three peptides derived from tumor-associated antigens of melanoma.
 The vaccine was evaluated alone, in combination with granulocyte macrophage-colony stimulating factor (GM-CSF), in combination with interferon and in combination with both GM-CSF and interferon.